 No. Each writer and each writer account must have their own separate PayPal account.

 We pay writers for all earned income twice per month.
 Writer pay periods are the 1st-14th and the 15th-end of month.
 We will usually transfer your earned income to you via Paypal within 3 business days of the end of each pay period, however, due to fluctuations in Paypal transfer times, it may take up to a week or more after the end of the pay period to receive your funds.

 There are many factors that will determine how much money you make.
 The biggest factor is the number of available jobs that match your writer profile.
 Another factor is your Standard Rate (the amount you charge), and your writing experience listed on your profile.
 Other factors include how quickly you write, and your ability to submit high quality work and build up a good quality rating.

-We retain 30% of the total amount paid by clients.
-For example, if the client is paying you 5 cents per word, we will pay you 3.5 cents and we will keep 1.5 cent per word.
+Clients pay a gross rate based on the word count of the content they purchase.
+A 30% service fee is retained by us for the client's use of the platform.
+For example, if the client pays 5 cents per word gross, they will pay you 3.5 cents and pay us 1.5 cents per word.
 This means that if you wish to net out 3.5 cents per word, you will need to set your client-specific rate to 5 cents so that you will make 3.5 cents after the 1.5c commission is removed.